kevinmnm/is-checker/README.md

 ## Guide

 Every types in JavaScript will have same *'is'* checker method attached to it.
 If type doesn't have a class by default, it'll create one.
-Some types will have additional methods created to it.

 <!-- <details>
    <summary class="guide-summary">Array</summary>